-Around half of the education systems covered in this report participate in the Eurostudent survey, which monitors the social and economic conditions of student life in Europe (see Table 4.6 in the Annex and the website of the Eurostudent survey for more details (17)).
+Around half of the education systems covered in this report participate in the Eurostudent survey, which monitors the social and economic conditions of student life in Europe (see Table 4.7 in the Annex and the website of the Eurostudent survey for more details (17)).

-The composite scorecard indicator is depicted on Figure 4.8.
-For this scorecard indicator, more than a quarter of education systems are in the top category, as they monitor higher education students at all stages and by all means identified in this section: at entry, at the end of the first year of the first cycle, at the end of the first cycle, and through the Eurostudent survey.
+\\Total on Figure 4.8.
+For this scorecard indicator, more than a higher education students at all first cycle. at the end of the first cycle, and through the Eurostudent survey.
 Only four education systems report not having any of the defined monitoring mechanisms in place: Greece, Kazakhstan, Liechtenstein and Montenegro.